 The man is clearly a populist, a theme that continued while he talked about wages.
 "We're asking the wrong questions," he said.
 "When you cannot afford to give someone enough to live as a human being – and they've proven many times that £60 a month [the minimum wage for Cambodian garment workers] is not enough here – and there's mass fainting at work because they don't eat and have to work double time, then the rest must be wrong.

 "We need to ask what is the minimum to live like a human?
 Not what can we afford to pay to keep factories afloat in the current climate.
 The climate is wrong.
 Rather than point fingers at workers as a distraction, we've proven that if you curb government and economic corruption by law, you can find more money.
 Then, one day, we can maybe build more confidence around our own currency, so eventually we can compete economically."

 Whatever you read about Sam Rainsy, he at least seems to be talking about Cambodia's problems in a more direct way than the CPP.
 And after hearing what the people have to say, it might be a good idea for the ruling party to also address the widespread disaffection and anger in the country in a more meaningful way than they have done previously.

-But many of those who have endured the CPP regime are less than optimistic about the possibility for any real change under the current government.
+But many of those who have endured the CPP regime are less than optimistic for any real change being possible under the current government.
 The protest ban that had been in place since January was lifted last week, so all the opposition can do for now is mount more demonstrations in the vague hope that they'll make a difference.